karlxlee/rainbow-bridge-explorer/README.md

 1. Adding the chain's bridge addresses (token lockers) to `/config/bridgeAddresses.json`
 2. Writing a query for transactions originating from the chain in `/queries`
-3. Writing a labeller to label these transactions in `/labellers`
+3. Adding the query to the api routes in `/api`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.